QXIP/please-star-first/README.md

 # Please Star First GitHub Action

+### OSS Starring Partner

-This GitHub Action automatically closes issues opened by non-stargazers.
+This GitHub Action automatically comments issues opened by non-stargazers.

 **Feel free to try out in this repository!**